 - Read this O’Reilly book about Spinnaker, written by Netflix & Google

-u can also email me directly at [email protected] if you’d like to continue this conversation.
+You can also email me directly at DRO[email protected] if you’d like to continue this conversation.

 Armory Series A Announcement